theias/ias_package_shell/src/templates/project_dir/tests/README.md

-IMO: Unless you know what you're doing ahead of time, you shouldn't be doing Test Driven Development, which means you're going to be writing tests after you write your project.
+IMO: Unless you know what you're doing ahead of time, you shouldn't be doing Test Driven Development, which means you're going to be writing tests after you have already written a part of your project.

 When you test your program(s), you're going to be running the same command over and over again.